DJA1802/readMe/InteractionUserStory.md

 }
 ```

-2. ReadMe sets an interval so that every second, `while (isVisible and isNotIdle)`, the `endDate` is updated.
+2. ReadMe sets an interval so that every second, `while (articleIsVisible and userIsNotIdle)` (**This is not done yet!**), the `endDate` is updated.

 3. Grayson puts his laptop to sleep, so the interval stops executing.

 4. Grayson settles into his subway seat and reopens his laptop.
-The browser window is open and intervals resume.The previous endTime is way more than 1 second prior, so ReadMe creates a new interaction instead. **This is not done yet!**
+The browser window is open and intervals resume.
+The previous `endTime` is way more than 1 second prior, so ReadMe creates a new interaction instead of updating the `endTime` of the current interaction. (**This is not done yet!**)

 ```js
 localStorage: {